CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 Many, if not most, of the resources I used to help me with this part gloss over the fact that LLVM is only a **partial SSA**, ... struggled with `store`, `load`, and `alloca`.

-Speaking of optimisations, rebuilding with an extra `-O2` flag greatly simplifies the IR:
+Congratulations, you've now ready your first piece of IR!
+Is it a skill that'll Your mileage may vary.
+What I will say is,

+This post is still about link-time optimisations, I promise.

+There's one more feature in the LLVM LangRef I'd like to talk about, but there wasn't an organic way to fit it into .
+Luckily, rebuilding with an extra `-O2` flag shakes the IR up:
 ```llvm
 @i = internal global i1 false